 Idealist.org - Idealist is a project of Action Without Borders, a nonprofit organization founded in 1995 with offices in the United States and Argentina.
 Idealist is an interactive site where people and organizations can exchange resources and ideas, locate opportunities and supporters, and take steps toward building a better world.

 Jefferson Award Youth Initiatives - With three coordinated youth service initiatives, the Jefferson Awards programs provide support, recognition and mentorship to youth leaders who are making a difference in their community.
-The Students in Action, Youth Service Challenge, and GLOBECHANGERS programs provide something for everyone to be part of, no matter how ambitious your service activities might be.
+The Students in Action, Ways to Help, and GLOBECHANGERS programs provide something for everyone to be part of, no matter how ambitious your service activities might be.

 National Conference on Volunteering and Service - The world's largest annual gathering of volunteer and service leaders.
 Organized by the Points of Light & Hands On Network and the Corporation for National and Community Service, this conference offers fresh ideas and practical tools to strengthen your volunteer and service program.
 It's a great place to network with other professionals in the volunteer field – nonprofits and businesses; academic and faith-based organizations; funders and government agencies.
 You'll be inspired, connected, informed and energized – ready to mobilize more volunteers and get more things done.
 Dates and locations vary by year so be sure to check the website for upcoming conference information.